Have you ever been in a situation when you suddenly hear a boom while driving?

 2. Potholes

 A sudden impact by hitting something, such as one a pothole, can cause serious damage to the tires.
-Similarly, a is-too-much/" data-lasso-id="92">damaged patch of the road can severely damage the tire and cause the tire to blow out.
+Similarly, a s-too-much/" data-lasso-id="92">damaged patch of the road can severely damage the tire and cause the tire to blow out.

 3. Puncture